NathanReb/ocaml-afl-examples/README.md

 ## Simple parser

 The `simple-parser` folder contains the most basic example and shows how you can use afl-fuzz to fuzz a simple parsing function written in OCaml.

 The `lib` subfolder contains a library with a single `parse_int` function that parses an int from a string, with a little twist.

-The `fuzz` subfolder contains the code to be compiled to the fuzzing binary `fuzz.exe` which must be passed to afl and an `inputs/` folder with a couple starting test cases.
+The `fuzz` subfolder contains the code to be compiled to the fuzzing binary `fuzz_me.exe` which must be passed to afl and an `inputs/` folder with a couple starting test cases.

 You can try fuzzing it by yourself:
 ```
-$ dune build simple-parser/fuzz/fuzz.exe
+$ dune build simple-parser/fuzz/fuzz_me.exe
-$ afl-fuzz -i simple-parser/fuzz/inputs -o _build/default/simple-parser/fuzz/findings _build/default/simple-parser/fuzz/fuzz.exe @@
+$ afl-fuzz -i simple-parser/fuzz/inputs -o _build/default/simple-parser/fuzz/findings _build/default/simple-parser/fuzz/fuzz_me.exe @@
 ```

 Or simply run: